soedinglab/spacedust/README.md

     path/to/foldseek databases Alphafold/UniProt-NO-CA refFoldseekDB tmpFolder

     # Convert to structure sequence DB
-    clustersearch aa2foldseek setDB refFoldseekDB outDB tmpFolder
+    spacedust aa2foldseek setDB refFoldseekDB outDB tmpFolder

-### Clustersearch (with MMseqs2 or Foldseek)
+### Spacedust (with MMseqs2 or Foldseek)

-Clustersearch will first conduct an all-against-all homology search/structure comparison between two sets of protein-coding genes derived from multiple genomes, and then find clusters of homologous hits based on conservation of gene neighborhood.
+Spacedust will first conduct an all-against-all homology search/structure comparison between two sets of protein-coding genes derived from multiple genomes, and then find clusters of homologous hits based on conservation of gene neighborhood.
 Structure comparison with Foldseek is invoked by `--search-mode 1`.
 For a more sensitive search, iterative searches in MMseqs2 and Foldseek can be done by setting `--num-iterations`.

     # Search querySetDB against targetSetDB (using MMseqs)
-    clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder
+    spacedust clustersearch querySetDB targetSetDB resultDB tmpFolder

     # Search querySetDB against targetSetDB turned into profile
-    clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder --profile-cluster-search
+    spacedust clustersearch querySetDB targetSetDB resultDB tmpFolder --profile-cluster-search

     # Iterative cluster search (like PSI-BLAST) with 2 iterations
-    clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder --num-iterations 2
+    spacedust clustersearch querySetDB targetSetDB resultDB tmpFolder --num-iterations 2

     # Search querySetDB against targetSetDB (using Foldseek)
-    clustersearch clustersearch querySetDB targetSetDB resultDB tmpFolder --search-mode 1
+    spacedust clustersearch querySetDB targetSetDB resultDB tmpFolder --search-mode 1

-### The Clustersearch output
+### The Spacedust output

-Upon completion, clustersearch outputs two files: an **alignment result file** for clusters of hits (in MMseqs internal alignment format), and a **header file** (`_h`) describing each cluster.
+Upon completion, spacedust outputs two files: an **alignment result file** for clusters of hits (in MMseqs internal alignment format), and a **header file** (`_h`) describing each cluster.
 Each cluster entry is separated by a \0 byte.
 Each line in the alignment file describes an individual hit, i.e. one target sequence aligned to the query, which has the following columns separated by tab characters:

     queryID  targetID  bestHitPvalue  seqIdentity  eVal  qStart  qEnd  qLen  tStart  tEnd  tLen  alnCigar